 Assumptions

-It is assumed that one of the developer’s most important needs is to maximize value for money (Jallow et al., 2014).
-The profitability factor is a key indicator towards the perceived success of a project (Botha et al., 2014).
+It is assumed that one of the developer’s most important needs is to maximise value for money (Jallow et al., 2014).
+The profitability factor is a key indicator of a project’s perceived success (Botha et al., 2014).

-The development project team`s role is to facilitate the developers value needs (Bowen et al., 2010).
+The development project team`s role is to facilitate the developer’s value needs (Bowen et al., 2010).
 It can be argued that the objective of real estate development is value creation.
 (Roulac et al., 2006).
-The original brief, which holds the client’s requirements, is often not carried along throughout the project phases and neither updated to reflect changing needs nor is it widely distributed and accessed by all team members and stakeholders (Jallow et al., 2014; Livesey, 2016).
+The original brief, which holds the client’s requirements, is often not carried along throughout the project phases, not updated to reflect changing needs, and not widely distributed and accessed by all team members and stakeholders (Jallow et al., 2014; Livesey, 2016).

 Poor communication among the project team also contributes to inefficiencies during the concept and viability stage.
 The lack of a common tool is a major problem that hinders the communication of requirements information between stakeholders (Jallow et al., 2014; Pikas et al., 2016).
 Rizal (2011) affirms that improved collaboration necessitates better communication in the project delivery processes.